GEN0C1DE/Sector/README.md

 # RESTRO SELFBOT made by the SECTOR DEVELOPMENT COMMUNITY:
 - We are not responsible if your account is disabled for using this product.
 We developed this to have fun.
-- How to use, or get this project is not on Github, but rather in the Discord Server.
-Join the Discord Server Today! discord.gg/sector
+- How to use?
+This project may, or may not be released.
+This requires some knowledge of coding if you are going to use, and how the mongoose API works.